HengGao12/OAML/README.md

 ## 🔭Score Distribution  Visualization
 ![image](fig/Score-Distribution.png)
-**OAML** reduce the variance of score distribution on both ID and OOD data.
+**OAML** reduces the variance of score distribution on both ID and OOD data.
 The overlap between two distributions is also minished.

 ## 📑Model Zoo